michaelogg/DoorOpener/README.md

 ## Basic Methodology
 DoorOpener relies on two main controllers: the Raspberry Pi, which controls the majority of the project, and the Vera MiCasaVerde Z-wave controller, which controls the door lock and the Z-wave relay.

 The RFID tag readers control if the door is locked or unlocked (based on commands sent from the Pi to the Vera).
 Since there is a reader on both the inside and outside of the house, it is possible to change the state of the lock from either side of the door.

 The pushplates activate the door opening by activating the latch strike relay and then door operator relay through the Pi.The door closes automatically after a set period of time (declared in the CONFIG file).
 In addition to the pushplates, there is a Z-wave relay (commonly referred to as a "Compatabile Contact Closure") which can open the door through a Z-wave app (controlled by a device such as an iPhone or Android).
 The pushplates and the Z-wave relay are all wired in parallel to the Pi via a 3.5 mono jack and a Swifty USB.

 The Pi communicates with the Vera via URL commands (based on API given from Vera) sent via WiFi.
 This allows the Pi to control the door locker and is the middleman between the Z-wave relay and the Vera itself.

-The Pi itself is controlled through threaded python files, which means all the sensors are running at once.
+The Pi itself is controlled through threaded Python files, which means all the sensors are running at once.

 ## Main Components
-* `Raspberry Pi` : Main controller that connects to Vera and all other components via USB.
+* `Raspberry Pi` : Main controller that connects to the Vera MiCasaVerde and all other components.
-* `RFID Reader` x2 : Device used to read RFID tags
+* `RFID Reader` x2 : Device used to read RFID tags.
 * `Latch Strike Relay` : Remote switch used to open or close the door latch.
-(Contained in relay box)
+(Contained in relay box).
-* `Door Operator Relay` : Same device as the strike relay but used to turn the door lock on or off.
+* `Door Operator Relay` : Same device as the strike relay but used to turn the door operator on.
 (Contained in relay box).
 *  `Z-wave Door Lock` : A Z-wave controlled lock which locks/unlocks based on the RFID readers.
-* `Vera MiCasaVerde` : Z-Wave hub that connects the contact closures and switches.
+* `Vera MiCasaVerde` : Z-Wave hub that controlls the door lock.
-* `Z-Wave Compatible Contact Closure` : a relay that allows the door to be opened and close via Z-wave.
+* `Z-Wave Compatible Contact Closure (Z-wave Relay)` : a relay that allows the door to be opened and close via Z-wave.
 * `Pushplates` x4 : In this project, four pushplates are used as switches to actuate the door open relay.
 One is installed at an average height and the other is installed at foot level height both inside and outside the house.
 * `Swifty USB Contact Sensor` : a USB switch interface which detects contact closure.
-Can take a 3.5 mono jack input.
+Takes a 3.5 mono jack input.

 More information on the components can be found under the [Hardware Choices](#Hardware-Choices) section.
 Pictures of this set up have been included under [Images](#Images).